mardavsj/Machine-Learning-Algorithms/Algorithms/decision-tree/README.md

 # There are two types of decision trees:-

-1. Catagorical Variable Decision tree:- It includes categorical target variables that are divided into categories.
+1. Categorical Variable Decision tree:- It includes categorical target variables that are divided into categories.
 2. Continuous Variable Decision tree:- It is the one where there is not a simple yes or no answer.